ArgonDesign/afiddle/README.md

 Webserver Endpoints
 -------------------

 The main server endpoint is `/`.
-This serves the HTML for the page which pulls in the CSS and Javascript code.
+This serves the HTML for the page, which pulls in the CSS and Javascript code.
+The example code in the source window prior to editing can be set by adding a query string. `/?example=<filename>` sets it from the file `examples/<filename>`.
+If no query string is present then the file `examples/defaultExample.alogic` is used.

 The endpoint `/compile` is used to submit an Alogic file for compilation.
 The client side code POSTs to this with the Alogic source.
 The data type must be `text/alogic`.
 The server responds with text which is either the Verilog results or a list of errors.
 In either case the results are suitable to be directly displayed in the right-hand-side fiddle window.
 If the compilation generates multiple Verilog files, they are concatenated with a ==>FILENAME<== before each file, in the same way as `tail`.